-This conference aims to look at some of the burning questions surrounding the ongoing reforms in the energy sector in Europe, assessing the status quo and discussing options and requirements for finally moving towards a decarbonised energy future.
-It shall support a fact-based dialogue on the energy transition in Southeast Europe and create a space for making inclusive alliances comprised of governments, EU institutions, utilities, think-tanks, NGOs and citizens.
+This conference aimed to look at some of the burning questions surrounding the ongoing reforms in the energy sector in Europe, assessing the status quo and discussing options and requirements for finally moving towards a decarbonised energy future.
+It was supposed to support a fact-based dialogue on the energy transition in Southeast Europe and create a space for making inclusive alliances comprised of governments, EU institutions, utilities, think-tanks, NGOs and citizens.

-The conference is part of the ongoing multi-country energy transition project "South East Europe Energy Transition Dialogue" which is led by Agora Energiewende and implemented with our national think-tank partners from the South East Europe Energy Transition Network.
+The conference was part of the ongoing multi-country energy transition project "South East Europe Energy Transition Dialogue" which is led by Agora Energiewende and implemented with our national think-tank partners from the South East Europe Energy Transition Network.

-The programme with all speakers and further details for 13 November is available in the download section below.
+The programme is available in the download section below.